Kim Soo-hyun: Reactions

 Kim was met with widespread backlash in light of the allegations, with some calling for his removal from television programs, including MBC's variety program Good Day.
 Kim's upcoming drama Knock-Off, which was originally slated to be released through Disney+ in April 2025, had its schedule date temporarily postponed, and the filming was indefinitely suspended since April 2025.
 Kim's fan meeting event in Taiwan was also cancelled five days before it was originally scheduled to begin on March 30, 2025.

 In response to the controversy, Kim's endorsed brands began either removing advertisements featuring the actor or terminating endorsement contracts altogether.
 Food company CJ Foodville, whom Kim was a longtime endorser for, announced that they ended their contract with Kim on March 14, citing the scandal.
 Ahn Ji-hye, CEO of cosmetics company Dinto, suspended their model-related schedules with Kim in response to the criticism surrounding the actor.
 In a brief statement, Italian luxury fashion brand Prada announced that they had mutually decided to end their collaboration with Kim.

-On April 24, 2025, Cuckoo Electronics filed a request for the temporary seizure of approximately 100 million won (approximately $2.02 million) of Kim's personal assets.
+On April 24, 2025, Cuckoo Electronics filed a request for the temporary seizure of approximately of Kim's personal assets.
 The 52nd Civil Court of the Seoul Eastern District Court approved the request on May 20.
 On May 8, 2025, Classys filed a request for temporary seizure of real estate against Kim, and the Seoul Eastern District Court approved the request on May 20, seizing Kim's apartment at Galleria Foret worth approximately 3 billion won.
 On June 18, 2025, four lawsuits against Kim from advertisers were confirmed, demanding a total of 7.3 billion won in compensation.
-On August 19, 2025, it was reported that six companies that previously collaborated with Kim on advertising (including Classys, Cuckoo Holdings Group, Cuckoo Electronics, Cuckoo Homesys, FromBIO, and Trendmaker) jointly filed a lawsuit against Kim and his agency Gold Medalist, demanding approximately 10 billion won in damages for violating the 'image maintenance clause'.
+On August 19, 2025, it was reported that six companies that previously collaborated with Kim on advertising (including Classys, Cuckoo Holdings Group, Cuckoo Electronics, Cuckoo Homesys, FromBIO, and Trendmaker) jointly filed a lawsuit against Kim and his agency Goldmedalist, demanding approximately 10 billion won in damages for violating the "image maintenance clause".